-&lt;sup>13Some settings have bargaining threads exceeding ten rounds, and we truncate them to the first ten rounds in Table 1.
+$^{^{12}}$ Some settings have bargaining threads exceeding ten rounds, and we truncate them to the first ten rounds in Table 1.

-&lt;sup>14For the eBay setting, Figure 1.G is not new to the literature, capturing the same result as Figure 8 of Backus et al. (2020), but pooled across rounds.
-Similarly, our Figure 6.D and column 6 of Table 2 capture the same information as Figure 9 and Table 8 of Backus et al. (2020).
+13For the eBay setting, Figure 1.G is not new to the literature, capturing a result that is illustrated in several panels in Figure 8 of Backus et al. (2020), but here the result is pooled across rounds.
+Similarly, our Figure A4.D and column 6 of Table 2 capture the same information as Figure 9 and Table 8 of Backus et al. (2020).
 All other results in this study are new.